 - Facebook click rates are up.
 Publisher click rates have risen about 50% over the past 18 months.

 - Instagram is a win/lose.
 Instagram posts crush those from other platforms in terms of engagement (nearly 50x).
 But because of Instagram’s design, the posts drive almost no click traffic.

 - Holiday and weekend posts rule.
 Significantly fewer posts made on weekends and holidays mean less competition for user attention and more clicks for those posts that do go out.

 - Nearly three-quarters of scheduled posts go out on the quarter-hour, or one minute later.
 This clustering behavior creates a content glut and leaves opportunity at almost every other minute of every hour.

 - Video content outperforms other posts types on Facebook and Twitter.
 The average video post engagement is three to five times more than other post types.

 - “Love” beats “Angry” on Facebook.
 Users are becoming more expressive on Facebook, and use of the “Love” reaction is growing faster than the “Angry” one.

-Download the full report by filling out the form to the right.
+Download the full report by filling out the form below.